Cycl00n/peps_activity_checker/README.md

 - JSON Editing

-  - Quick access to employees.json and residents.json (removed for git for privacy reasons)
+  - Quick access to employees.json and residents.json (removed from git for privacy reasons)